There’s plenty of misinformation floating around about streaming music these days. We thought we’d clear some of it up.

 Streaming can be great for exposure, but for most artists, it’s not.
 Because without serious promotion and marketing, most stuff on platforms like Spotify stay buried.

 The real reason to be on a streaming music platform is not to be invisible; it keeps the connection going for fans that are looking for an artist because of something they saw outside of streaming.
 And, if you’re lucky, it can convert a fan into paying a concert attendee, vinyl or merch buyer.

 Spotify says windowing is bad for fans, but it’s mainly bad for Spotify.

 Windowing refers to the practice of delaying the release of an album or song, and restricting access to better-paying platforms first.
 Every artist and every release is different, but prioritizing higher-paying platforms often makes good business sense.
 Formats like vinyl and iTunes downloading simply pay better, pound for pound, and core fans will purchase them (along with cassettes, merchandise, and other higher-revenue items).

 That’s been the experience of Bandcamp, which prioritizes those formats and has been experiencing increases among those ‘traditional’ sales.

-3. Spotify, Apple Music, SoundCloud, or other streaming services are helping artists out.
+3. Spotify, Apple Music, SoundCloud, or other streaming music services are helping artists out.

-Streaming platforms aren’t philanthropic organizations, they are self-interested businesses trying to maximize their own success (not yours).
+Streaming platforms aren’t philanthropic organizations.
+Instead, they are self-interested businesses focused on maximizing their own success (not yours).